Kotiria language: Vowels

-Suprasegmental Elements
+Suprasegmentals

 Syllables may be marked with either a high or low stress accent.
 Nasalization is suprasegmental and moves from left to right through a word.

 Morphology

 Wanano is a nominative accusative language with an SOV sentence structure that contains the following grammatical categories: nouns, verbs, particles, pronouns, and interrogatives.
 These are outlined in Stenzel’s Reference Grammar of Wanano (2004).
 Under nouns Stenzel goes into further detail regarding the animates: human vs non-human animates and inanimates: mass nouns vs count nouns (xi).
 Stenzel discusses the pronouns which will be examined further below.
-For verbs Wanano have suffix morphemes that indicate evidentiality, as well as imperative, interrogative and irregular morphemes.
-While there are adverbial morphemes in Wanano, there are no adjectives.
+For verbs Kotiria have suffix morphemes that indicate evidentiality, as well as imperative, interrogative and irregular morphemes.
+While there are adverbial morphemes in Kotiria, there are no adjectives.

 Pronouns

-Pronouns in Wanano are categorized by personal, possessive, interrogative and demonstrative.
+Pronouns in Kotiria are categorized by personal, possessive, interrogative and demonstrative.
 A like English, gender is seen in 3rd person pronouns only.
 The pronouns are categorized into deictic for 1st and 2nd person and anaphoric for 3rd person.